The history of the land on which Hebble Wharf now stands is intrinsically linked to the history of the waterways that it served.

 A critical link in the connection between these waterways is the Fall Ings Cut, a man-made channel leaving the River Calder at Fall Ings Lock and passing behind the timberyards on Doncaster Road before emerging back into the river above the weir at Wakefield Flood Lock, alongside Hebble Wharf.

-As this map of Wakefield from 1905 shows clearly, the Fall Ings Cut belonged to the Calder & Hebble Navigation Company. largely making redundant the old cut of the Aire & Calder Navigation to the north of the river, which terminated at Wakefield Wharf, close to the Chantry Bridge.
+These images compare Wakefield in 1905 and 2025, showing the line of Fall Ings Cut belonging to the Calder & Hebble Navigation Company. which largely made redundant the old cut of the Aire & Calder Navigation to the north of the river, terminating at Wakefield Wharf, close to the Chantry Bridge.
 Note that Chantry Bridge was then known as Wakefield Bridge and was the only river crossing until the new Wakefield Bridge was opened in 1953.

 As this extract from Bradshaw’s 1904 Guide to Canals & Rivers describes, the Calder & Hebble Navigation between Fall Ings Lock and Thornes Lock served a variety of wharves, mills, malt kilns and other businesses – including a railway hoist (directly opposite where the Hepworth Wakefield stands now) – where coal would be tipped directly from railway wagons into barges.
 Mills listed along the Weir Stream faced the river between the Flood Lock and the weir.
 More businesses were served by the Aire & Calder Old Cut leading to Wakefield Old Wharf: